Fiat-Abarth 750: 1000

-1000 Zagato
+1000 Zagato, 1000 Bialbero

-The first Fiat 600-based Abarth to be fitted with the larger 982 cc development of the 600 engine was the Zagato-bodied Berlinetta, similar in appearance to the 750 and 850 Monza models.
-It was first shown at the October 1960 Paris Motor Show and produces 91 CV at 7,100 rpm.
+The first Fiat 600-based Abarth to be fitted with the larger 982 cc development of the 600-based Bialbero engine was the Zagato-bodied Berlinetta, similar in appearance to the 750 and 850 Monza models.
+It was first shown at the October 1960 Paris Motor Show and produces 91 PS at 7,100 rpm.
 Twin Weber carburetors and a 9.3 to 1 compression ratio help reach this considerable output for a one-litre engine.
 Claimed top speed is 205 km/h.
+The Abarth 1000 Bialbero won the European GT championship for cars under 1,000 cc in 1962 and 1963.

 A bewildering variety of slightly different bodystyle elements appeared over the years, with covered and uncovered headlights, different engine lids, taillights, and window arrangements, as well as a later long-tailed design which also received a longer nosecone.
 Since these cars were largely handbuilt and often to order, it is hard to say what is original and what may have been modified after many years of competition.
 Ugo Zagato received a Compasso d'Oro 1960 award for Abarth 1000 Zagato's design.

+Later models used very similar bodywork built in-house; these models are called Abarth 1000 Bialbero.
+The regular engine's power was bumped up to 97 PS, while the Corsa model produced 104 PS at 7,600 rpm thanks to twin Weber 36 DCD carburettors and a 10.8 to 1 compression ratio.

 Monomille

-The Monomille also has the pushrod 982 cc motor and was sold alongside the twin-cam Bialbero as a lower-priced, less complicated alternative.
+Again based on the Fiat 600D, the Monomille also has the pushrod 982 cc motor and was sold alongside the twin-cam Bialbero as a lower-priced, less complicated alternative.
+The chassis was largely unchanged from the 600, aside from providing disc brakes at all four wheels.
+The engine has a 9.0:1 compression ratio and a Solex 34PBIC carburettor and produces 60 PS at 6,200 rpm.

 Bodywork was in the style of Zagato's, although it was executed by Abarth themselves.
 The cars carry a "Carrozzeria Abarth" badge.
+For the last year of production, 1964, the rear end was changed to a coda tronca (cut tail) design.